luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/api/extensions/_index.md

    - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
    - "min" (optionnel) minimum length of the text
    - "max" (optionnel) maximum length of the text
+   - "regexpattern" (optionnel) a string with a regex to validate the text
    - "append" (optionnel) a string to append to the value input like a unit

 6. "list":